-In addition to these heavy-ion topics the collaboration is developing the tools for measuring and analyzing the charged pion asymmetry at higher x_F values in polarized p-p reactions.
-Towards this end we have established a collaboration with the RBRC spin group.
+In addition to these heavy ion topics the collaboration is developing the tools for measuring and analyzing the charged pion asymmetry at higher x_F values in polarized p-p reactions.
+Towards this end we have established a collaboration with the RBRC spin group .

-The E704 experiment at Fermilab observed large (~30%) single-spin transverse asymmetries in pion production at forward angles from p-p collisions at $\sqrt{s} = 19.4 \text{ GeV} [12,13]$.
-Because pQCD predicts only small effects, these observations spurred significant theoretical progress.
-Presently, it is recognized that, with the inclusion of intrinsic transverse momentum, k_T, pOCD calculations can predict such large asymmetries arising from, for example, the Sivers effect [14] (spin dependence of the k_T distribution of the proton), the Collins effect [15] (final state interactions of a transversely polarized quark fragmenting into a pion), twist-three contributions beyond the leading power picture [16], or a combination of these three.
-With precise measurements of these asymmetries at the higher √s of RHIC (200 GeV), it is possible to discern between these explanations because the predictions of each one exhibit different dependence on the energy.
-During Run II and Run III, the STAR experiment measured this asymmetry for forward neutral pions and found that it was as large as (if not slightly larger than) those observed by the E704 experiment[17].
-Given the excellent PID and momentum resolution achievable with the BRAHMS forward spectrometer, we propose to measure these asymmetries for positive and negative pions over the x_F region up to ~ 0.45 (y ~ 4) during Run IV and Run V in order to provide a complete measurement of these quantities.
-In addition, we intend to measure the charged kaon asymmetries during Run V and Run VI.
-These measurement would test the expectations based on the partonic content of the initial and final particles, namely that: the positive kaon and pion asymmetries would be roughly equal because the production process for both mesons is expected to be dominated by the valence u-quark and (2) the negative kaon asymmetry would be zero since the negative kaon is an all-sea object and the sea is basically unpolarized[18].
-If merited, we will also explore the pt dependence of the asymmetry at fixed x_F in subsequent runs.
+The E704 experiment at Fermilab observed large (~30%) single-spin transverse asymmetries in pion production at forward angles from p-p collisions at $\sqrt{s} = 19.4 \text{ GeV} [13, 14]$.
+Because pOCD predicts only small effects, these observations spurred significant theoretical progress.
+Presently, it is recognized that, with the inclusion of intrinsic transverse momentum, k_T , pQCD calculations can predict such large asymmetries arising from, for example, the Sivers effect [15] (spin dependence of the $k{\rm T}$ distribution of the proton), the Collins effect [16] (final state interactions of a transversely polarized quark fragmenting into a pion), twist-three contributions beyond the leading power picture [17], or a combination of these three.
+With precise measurements of these asymmetries at the higher \sqrt{s} of RHIC (200 GeV), it is possible to discern between these explanations because the predictions of each one exhibit different dependence on the energy.
+During Run-2 and Run-3, the STAR experiment measured this asymmetry for forward neutral pions and found that it was as large as (if not slightly larger than) those observed by the E704 experiment.[18]
+Given the excellent PID and momentum resolution achievable with the BRAHMS forward spectrometer, we propose to measure these asymmetries for positive and negative pions over the x_F region up to ~ 0.45 (v ~ 4) during Run-4 and Run-5 in order to provide a complete measurement of these quantities.
+In addition, we intend to measure the charged kaon asymmetries during Run-5 and Run-6.
+These measurement would test the expectations based on the partonic content of the initial and final particles, namely that: the positive kaon and pion asymmetries would be roughly equal because the production process for both mesons is expected to be dominated by the valence u-quark and (2) the negative kaon asymmetry would be zero since the negative kaon is an all-sea object and the sea is basically unpolarized.[19]
+If merited, we will also explore the p_T dependence of the asymmetry at fixed x_F in subsequent runs.